 - No revenue from ad block users - Ad blocking tools can identify all the major ad tech tags - preventing you from monetizing up to 36% of Europeans and 38% of North Americans according to GlobalWebIndex.
 It's not just programmatic ads that are blocked here - even direct-sold ads and internal promotions would be if served through this tag.

-- Not GDPR/CCPA compliant - While ad tags themselves aren't inherently non-compliant, the issue is that the tag - not you - decides what data to send the vendor.
+- Not GDPR/CCPA compliant - Ad tags themselves aren't inherently non-compliant, but the issue is that the tag - not you - decides what data to send the vendor.
 If their code has them pulling user data or sending data to another partner without your or your users’ consent, then you run the risk of hefty privacy law fines.
 If you don’t own all the code that’s on your page or in the app, you are always at risk of privacy law non-compliance.

 - Malware - There is also always the chance that an ad tech partner gets infiltrated by malware, which can drop those pesky auto-redirect ads or fake ad calls so you don’t get the revenue.
 According to Fast Company, this costs publishers nearly $1B a year.
 Nor are premium sites saved from this.
 As the above article states:

 "Many social media posts lamented that even top-tier publishers like The New York Times and The Atlantic were willing to run such intrusive ads on their sites.
 But experts say the problem...is an extremely complex online advertising system that makes it hard for publishers involved to detect, let alone weed out, misleading and malware-laden ads."To reiterate the above advice, unless you own all the code on your site, you are always at risk of malware.